 COPFS is a member of Stonewall Scotland and is currently ranked 25 out of 400 employers on their Workplace Equality Index.
 Stonewall Scotland has developed a Champions programme for both primary and secondary schools to support young people who are LGBTI and to help tackle offensive behaviour towards members of LGBTI communities.

 Other work in schools includes our National Public Speaking Competition, which aims to raise the level of public debate in secondary schools on equality and diversity issues culminating in a national final.
-The number of schools participating in the competition has risen from 12 in 2014 to over 50 in 2016.
+Since it began as a Glasgow based competition in 2012 with 12 schools and around 25 pupils it has come a long way and in 2018 there were 119 teams from 72 schools with 240 pupils taking part, all eager to take home the coveted trophy.